diego-cecatto/Compass/README.DEV.md

 ## Quikstart

-Getting dev with Docmate is easy.
+Getting dev with Compass is easy.
 Begin by installing the necessary dependencies:

     npm install @emotion/react @emotion/styled @mui/icons-material @mui/material react react-dom typescript --save-dev

-Specify the folder containing your components using the SCOPE variable in your .docmaterc file:
+Specify the folder containing your components using the SCOPE variable in your .compassrc file:

     {
         "$schema": "node_modules/lerna/schemas/lerna-schema.json",